 If you are interested in joining the Menet Lab, please contact us at email@example.com

 Ph.D.
 Students must be enrolled in either the Graduate Program in Biology, Genetics, or Neuroscience.
-Prospective Graduate Students interested in the Menet Lab should contact us by email to find out whether or not we have space to accept new students.
-Visit our Lab Members page for links to our email addresses.
+Prospective Graduate Students interested in the Menet Lab are encouraged to contact us by email (visit our Lab Members page for links to email addresses).

 We are currently accepting undergraduate students.
 Students with some basic knowledge in programming and interested in learning bioinformatics are encouraged to apply.

 If you are interested, please contact Jerome Menet at email@example.com.